Prof. Claire Spottiswoode

 Biography & Research

-My main research interest is in coevolution, which is the focus of this website.
-I first began field research on coevolution between brood parasitic birds and their hosts in Zambia in early 2006 (made possible by a Junior Research Fellowship from Sidney Sussex College in Cambridge, and support from the Percy FitzPatrick Institute at the University of Cape Town).
+I'm interested in the evolution, ecology and conservation of species interactions, and work mainly on African birds.
+I first began field research on coevolution between brood-parasitic birds and their hosts in Zambia in early 2006 (made possible by a Junior Research Fellowship from Sidney Sussex College in Cambridge, and support from the FitzPatrick Institute at the University of Cape Town).
 Initially I worked primarily on Cuckoo Finches, and have since also focussed heavily on Greater Honeyguides and African Cuckoos.

 My focus to date has been in two main areas: first, I've been interested in asking how coevolution can escalate into ongoing arms races involving defensive egg signatures in hosts, and mimetic forgeries in parasites.
-Second, incorporating genetic approaches, I have been interested in asking how host-specificity can evolve within parasitic species that exploit multiple hosts.
-Please see the Research and Study Systems pages on this website for more information on these topics.
+Second, incorporating genetic approaches, I've been interested in asking how host-specificity can evolve within parasitic species that exploit multiple hosts.
+Please see the Research and Study Systems pages on this website for more information on these topics, as well as related questions being pursued by students, postdocs and collaborators working in Zambia.

-Aside from coevolution in brood parasites, I am also more widely interested in the reproductive ecology of birds and have also worked on nest camouflage, avian sociality, life-history evolution, sexual selection, and migration.
-I have an ongoing secondary (but enthusiastic!) interest in wider African ornithology and conservation (particularly in the Horn of Africa, and northern Mozambique).
-Please see the links below for more information on some of these topics.
+I'm widely interested in ornithology and have also worked on nest camouflage, avian sociality, life-history evolution, sexual selection, migration, and the conservation ecology of threatened species in the Horn of Africa and northern Mozambique (please see the links below for more information on some of these topics).

 I currently serve on the editorial board of Biology Letters, and am a Senior Research Fellow at Magdalene College, Cambridge.